orjames/nextbook/README.md

 ## Challenges
 ### Search functionality:
 The first major challenge was implementing the search functionality.
 I wanted to be able to search by author, title, and category.
 This meant some tricky API query searches.
 I ended up having to change the actual URL of the API depending on what I was searching.
 I used DOM manipulation to display what the user wants to search by, then sent that to the back-end.
 From there I used conditionals to distinguish what the user wanted to search by and used the corresponding API search.
 I then rendered the search results on a page, allowing the user to select which book they want to rate and review then add to their mybooks collection.

 After selecting a book the user is redirected a page which displays the selected the book, where the user must add a rating and optional review before they can add it to their personal book collection (mybooks).

-This was a lot of back-end, behind the scenes work.
-This is because the book model is linked to four different models.
+This was a lot of back-end, behind the scenes work,because the book model is linked to four different models.
 This involved many revisions of my models (missing columns, foreign keys, new migrations, and on).
 I ended up removing a table (ratings) combining it with ratings, and changing books to have no relationship with genres.
 This streamlined my database associations and will make my routes much simpler.

 ### Sorting Results
 The Google Books API had no parameter to order the search results.
 This was maddening because the if I searched “Harry Potter” I got “The Baptism of Harry Potter – A Christian Reading”, which sounds riveting, but was not what I’m looking for.

 Looking at the information coming back from the API, I had to decide what to sort by.
 This functionality would hopefully come into play for my recommendation engine.
 I decided to go with the count of ratings.
 I leveraged ternary’s to change the value of falsey or incorrect string values to zero.
 Then I used my sort function.
 I put this on the GET route on the back end to sort the value before it gets displayed.
 ```
 function compare(a, b) {